1coderookie/BSB-LPB-LAN_EN/docs/chap02.md

    In the following, various settings can/should be made:

+     `#define UDP_LOG_PORT 6502` → Logdata will additionally be send as a UDP broadcast message to port 6502 (default).
+You can set the desired UDP port here.

    - If you are using a microSD card adapter on an ESP32-based board and want to log data to the card (recommended!) instead of the SPIFFs flash storage, activate the following definement:

      `//#define ESP32_USE_SD`